schlagmichdoch/PairDrop/docs/host-your-own.md

 - To stop the container including coturn run `docker-compose -f docker-compose-coturn.yml stop`

 ## Firewall
 To run PairDrop including its own coturn-server you need to punch holes in the firewall.
-This ports must be opened additionally:
+These ports must be opened additionally:
 - 3478 tcp/udp
 - 5349 tcp/udp
 - 10000:20000 tcp/udp